 Isaac, like everyone else, falls in love with Ellen, with “her strange mixture of softness and steel.”
 But it is only Marek that she wants, which leads us to:

-Short Version of Review (with thanks to Pablo Neruda):
+Short Version of Review (with thanks to the longer poem by Pablo Neruda):

 you feel that you are destined for me